prerna-khanna/Vision-IoT-Sonar/README.md

 This repository includes the following:
 1.servo_test.ino
-Arduino code for the Sonar System
+Arduino code for the SONAR System

 2.Processing.pde
 This is a processing code for IoT to communicate betweeen laptop bluetooth and the HC05 module with the object at remote location.